-School board members should have the capability of gaining access to these documents from any device or location, securely.
+School board members should have the capability of gaining access to these documents from any device or location securely.
 Leveraging Community school board members can easily upload, share, and access all of these vital materials.

 This level of accessibility allows administrators and board members to share materials to make educated, timely decisions and practice good governance for the betterment of the district.
-These features support an effective board, leading to greater student achievement.
+These features support an influential board, leading to greater student achievement.

 Winning school board membership is an exciting and satisfying moment after the challenge of running for school board.
 But it’s also an opportunity to make real change and improvement to student achievement.
 Board members may leverage resources and technology to do their best work to accomplish goals, but the most important thing is that school board members are prepared to serve.